 The Central Missouri Annual Fall Mailers Conference has been discontinued.
 The annual conference was a favorite for mail professionals in Missouri and surrounding area for years and will be missed by all.

 The conference has been moved up to August 13 to 15, 2014 to better fit busy fall schedules and all everyone the opportunity to enjoy the beautiful Lake of the Ozarks during its prime season.
-More information to follow, stay tuned and be sure to mark your calendars!

 The following article is written by Jeff Brooks, the author of The Fundraiser's Guide to Irresistible Communications: Real-World, Field-Tested Strategies for Raising More Money and creative director at TrueSense Marketing.